Formation of star clusters and enrichment by massive stars in simulations of low-metallicity galaxies with a fully sampled initial stellar mass function: Simulations

+where $L_\mathrm{wind}=0.5\dot{M}_\mathrm{wind}v_\mathrm{wind}^2$ is the mechanical luminosity of the stellar wind.
+Eq. \eqref{eq:energy} corresponds to the first phase of wind bubble expansion.
+If the shell is allowed to cool radiatively, corresponding to the next stage of bubble evolution, the expansion slows down slightly and the solution becomes \citep{1977ApJ...218..377W}

+Both of the solutions above with $R\propto t^{3/5}$ describe how the adiabatic expansion should result in a momentum $p\propto t^{7/5}$ (see Fig. \ref{fig:momentum} in Appendix \ref{appendix:A}), that is boosted compared to the wind momentum $p\propto t$ alone (see e.g. discussion in \citealt{2021MNRAS.508.1768P}).
+A third solution assumes mixing between the ambient low-temperature medium and the wind shell boundary, which results in efficient cooling and a ram-pressure driven momentum-conserving expansion of the wind shell radius $R_\mathrm{shell,M}$ \citep{1975ApJ...198..575S, 2001PASP..113..677C} given by

+With efficient cooling, the momentum boost from the adiabatic expansion is lost and the bubble evolves according to the wind momentum $p\propto t$.
+In a turbulent ambient medium, such as a galactic ISM, energy losses can be driven by both mixing and venting of the hot gas through less dense channels. \citet{2021ApJ...914...89L} showed that in a turbulent medium the wind shell will likewise evolve according to $R_\mathrm{shell}\propto t^{1/2}$.

-The wind is injected evenly into the \healpix{} pixels that extend similar to the SPH kernel in the initially uniform cloud, thus the expansion of the wind bubble begins with a head start in shell radius of a few pc compared to the analytic solutions from Eq. \eqref{eq:energy} and Eq. \eqref{eq:momentum}.
-The evolution of the wind bubble in the runs with cooling switched off is identical to the analytic solution in Eq. \eqref{eq:energy} and purely described by the mass-loss rate and velocity, with a small initial offset depending on the size of the region that satisfies $(8\pm2)\times 12$ gas particles.
-In the runs that include cooling, the efficient cooling at the contact interface between the ambient gas and the wind shell is apparent, as expected both from detailed models and from higher resolution cloud scale simulations \citep{2021ApJ...914...89L, 2021ApJ...922L...3L}.
-Out of the runs that employ the full model with cooling, the deceleration of the simple momentum-conserving approximation (Eq. \eqref{eq:momentum}) is best matched by the momentum injection runs.
-The momentum injection method is the one implemented in our full simulations, as if often the case in other similar studies as well \citep{2017MNRAS.464.3536R, 2022MNRAS.510.5592A}.
-The gas mass resolution plays a minor role.
+The wind is injected evenly into the $(8\pm2)\times 12$ neighbours in the \healpix{} pixels that extend similar to the SPH kernel in the initially uniform medium.
+The expansion of the simulated wind bubbles in Fig. \ref{fig:Rshell} begins with a head start in shell radius of a few pc compared to the analytic solutions from Eq. \eqref{eq:energy}--\eqref{eq:momentum}.
+The evolution of the wind bubble in the runs without cooling is otherwise identical to the analytic solution in Eq. \eqref{eq:energy}.
+In the runs that include cooling, the efficient cooling in the bubble is instead apparent.
+The PdV work in the bubble should result in an expansion according to Eq. \eqref{eq:energy_rad}, however neither of our implementations nor any of the mass resolutions can fully create the additional momentum due to cooling.
+Our fiducial momentum injection scheme performs better (as demonstrated e.g. by \citealt{2021MNRAS.508.1768P}) and results always in some additional momentum, but not enough to satisfy Eq. \eqref{eq:energy_rad}.
+The radial momentum in the bubble remains positive throughout the test in all cases, therefore all of the tests generate a reasonable bubble regardless of the energy losses.

-At a low injection rates, the injection schemes differ very little and the agreement between the cooling model and the analytic solution in Eq. \eqref{eq:momentum} is slightly worse than at higher mass-loss rates.
-It is therefore important to remember that in reality the evolution of the HII regions around massive stars is driven by photoionizing radiation.
-The energy released in the stellar winds plays a minor role.
-The main role of the stellar winds is instead to release metal enriched material into the surrounding medium.